SemanticMediaWiki/SemanticCite/docs/04-scite.md

 ### Content formatting

-`@article` is parsed as type `article` that can be assigned to a specific [template](03-template-mapping.md) containing the rules of how text elements are to be positioned.
-Please be aware that no automatic clean-up is done on elements like `{...}` or new lines as in `in \n SUSY`.
+`@article` is parsed as type `article` that can be assigned to a specific [template](03-template-mapping.md) containing the rules of how text elements are to be formatted.
+Please be aware that no automatic clean-up is done on elements like containing `{`/`}` or new lines as in `in \n SUSY`.
 Furthermore, complex expressions (those involve macros etc.) are not parsed or resolved.